prusnak/rusnak.io/_posts/2016-01-14-lets-build-a-freedom-node.md

 (If you want to use Bitcoin XT instead of Bitcoin Core just use `bitcoinxt-server` package instead of `bitcoin-server` in the line above.)

-* Edit the Tor configuration file `/etc/tor/torrc` and uncomment the following lines (the first line opens the relay port, the second one disables the exit node):
+* Edit the Tor configuration file `/etc/tor/torrc` and uncomment the following lines (the first line opens the relay port, the second one enables the directory service, the third one disables the exit node):

 ~~~
 ORPort 9001
+DirPort 9030
 ExitPolicy reject *:*
 ~~~

+Also fill in the details on lines with `Nickname` and `ContactInfo`.

 If you are more adventurous you might skip uncommenting the `ExitPolicy reject` line, but I recommend [reading something](https://blog.torproject.org/blog/tips-running-exit-node-minimal-harassment) about running an Exit Node first.